1delta-DAO/docs/lenders/metrics.md

 </p>

-Dividing the last amount by the debt amount in question yields the liquidation price:
+Dividing the last amount by the debt amount in question yields the liquidation price for the short position in asset *k*:

 <p align="center">
   <img src="../assets/formulas/liq-price-short-final.svg" stroke='red' fill='red' color='red'/>